Tropical Amplitudes: Explicit computations

-A similar tree analysis can be performed in the region $\cM^-(L)$ where we have to include the contributions of poles.
-To conclude, we have shown that the existing results about the low energy limit of one-loop string theory amplitude show a complete correspondence between the string theory integration over $\cM_{1,n}$ and its field theory point-like limit which can be expressed as an integral over the tropical moduli space $\Mtgn1n$.
+In this section, we have recast classic one-loop field theory limits in the tropical language.
+This shows a correspondence between the string theory integration over $\cM_{1,n}$ and its field theory point-like limit, which can be expressed as an integral over the tropical moduli space $\Mtgn1n$.